gab-k/RP2040-Decoder/sphinx/html/_sources/gs/getting_started.rst.txt

 The `official documentation <https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf#vscode-extension>`_ of the Pi Pico does a great job of explaining this in detail.

 .. note::
-   - Make sure to choose the correct board definition file in your CMakeLists.txt file for example ``RP2040-Decoder-board-Rev-1_0`` for Hardware Rev 1.0.
+   - Make sure to choose the correct board definition file in your CMakeLists.txt file ``RP2040-Decoder-board-USB`` for the USB Hardware or ``RP2040-Decoder-board-Legacy`` for the old legacy version without usb.
    - In VSCode open the "Software" subdirectory for the extension to detect you project automatically.

 .. _flashing_the_software: